-“Northern Ireland isn't a thing which is easily summarised,” says Mal Johnston, “It's convenient to position people in a very binary way - Protestant versus Catholic, but that's not what Northern Ireland is.
-People talk about divided communities as if they're complete strangers to each other.
-Yet people from all manner of backgrounds blend together in work, play, shopping, sport every single day.”
+“Northern Ireland isn't a thing which is easily summarised,” says Mal Johnston, “It's convenient to position people in a very binary way - Protestant versus Catholic, but that's not what Northern Ireland is.”

 The Good Friday Agreement in 1998 established a devolved government - The Northern Ireland Assembly, in which Unionists and Nationalists would share power.
 25 years later, it's clear this has only served to reinforce political polarization.

-"The government in Stormont is dysfunctional.
-It doesn't work.
+"The Good Friday agreement either needs refreshed or updated or scrapped because it's not working.
+Stormont is dysfunctional.
 The two parties at the top hate each other.
-One doesn't want the country to exist and the other thinks that they represent the people when they represent nobody."
+One doesn't want the country to exist, and the other thinks they represent the people when they represent nobody."

 Zoe McCullough, Unionist